AviatrixSystems/Docs/HowTos/Quick_Tour.rst

 1. At Gateway menu, create a gateway with VPN access enabled.

-2. (AWS only) Repeat the above step for multiple gateways if ELB is enabled to create a scale out VPN solution.
+2. Repeat the above step for multiple gateways if ELB is enabled to create a scale out VPN solution.

 3. (Optional) At Open VPN -> Profiles, define VPN user profiles and